YunYunFan Garage Kit Guide

 Once you confirm all the pieces are there, you have to see how each piece is going to fit with one another.
 This step is really important since you have to cut off tabs.
 I've cut off tabs that were actually not tabs.
 But if you screw up, it's not the end of the world, just putty it.

 To cut off a tab, start with the nipper and cut off 80% of it.
-If it looks too fragile, don't even start with the nipper, start with the file.
+If the gab looks too fragile, don't even start with the nipper, start with the file.

 Pinning[edit]

-If you have big pieces and need extra stability, you may want to consider using 2 pins side by side.
+If you have big pieces and/or need extra stability, you may want to consider using 2 pins side by side.

 once you finish pinning, put your model together, with museum putty for pieces you plan to glue.